-The best memory foam mattresses come on a risk-free trial period too, so you’ll have ample time to properly test and sleep on your new mattress at home.
-If you change your mind during the trial, you’ll be able to get a refund when the manufacturer collects the mattress.
-Most offer free returns, while a few, such as Saatva, charge a fee.
-The average warranty is 10 years, but some memory foam mattress manufacturers, such as Nectar, WinkBeds and DreamCloud, offer lifetime warranties.
+All of the best memory foam mattresses come on a risk-free trial period (the average trial is 100 nights), so you’ll have time to test and sleep on your new mattress at home.
+If you change your mind, arrange for it to be returned and your money refunded.
+While the average warranty is 10 years, some of the top memory foam mattress brands, such as Nectar Sleep, WinkBeds, Saatva and DreamCloud, offer lifetime warranties.

 The best memory foam mattress in 2022

-Nectar Sleep makes the best mattress in a box for the money and here it takes the top position in our memory foam mattress guide because it’s comfortable, supportive, and incredible value - significantly undercutting other mid-range rivals like Casper and Purple on price.
+Nectar Sleep makes the best mattress in a box for the money and here it takes the top position in our memory foam mattress guide because it’s comfortable and supportive, but also incredible value, significantly undercutting mid-range rivals like Casper and Purple when it comes to price.
 We tested the medium firm Nectar Memory Foam mattress for two months and loved it.

-This all-foam mattress has a soft, quilted cover that’s designed to help you stay cool - and it worked for us, even during the hot summer months.
+This all-foam mattress has a soft, quilted cover that’s designed to help you stay cool – and it worked for us, even during the hot summer months.
 There's then three inches of memory foam, followed by a layer of support foam, a sturdy base layer and a no-slip lower cover.
-We rated it highly for comfort and pressure relief, as do the majority of user reviews on the Nectar website - the mattresses averages an impressive score of 4.8 out of 5 from over 32,000 user reviews (May 2021).
+We rated it highly for comfort and pressure relief, and general consensus seems to agree.
+Although Nectar mixes reviews for all of its mattress models together, a combined average score of 4.8 out of 5 over 45k+ reviews (as of September 2022) speaks highly of the quality to expect from this brand.

 We love that Nectar gives you one year to try out this mattress.
 That’s nearly three times the length offered by other bed-in-a-box mattress companies.
 Its forever warranty is a solid bonus as well.
-Plus, it's nearly always sold with $399-worth of free accessories - if you're looking for sheer value for money, we think the Nectar is the best memory foam mattress you can buy.
+Plus, it's nearly always sold with $399 or more of free accessories.
+If you're looking for sheer value for money, the Nectar is the best memory foam mattress you can buy.

-Nectar Memory Foam Mattress: Get up to $499 of free bedding at Nectar Sleep
+Nectar Memory Foam Mattress: $200 off mattresses, plus $499 free bedding at Nectar Sleep (opens in new tab)

-The Satvaa Loom & Leaf is a premium, hotel-quality mattress from luxury online brand Saatav.
-The only reason it isn't at number one in our best memory foam mattress guide is its price: $1,799 for a queen makes it one of the more expensive option on this page.
-Nevertheless, the Saatva Loom & Leaf is very competitively priced, undercutting many of its luxury rivals by a few hundred dollars, and you get free white glove delivery as standard too.
+The Saatva Loom & Leaf is a premium, hotel-quality mattress from luxury online brand Saatva.
+The only reason it isn't at number one in our best memory foam mattress guide is its price: $2,174 for a queen makes it one of the more expensive option on this page (it was sightly more affordable, but list prices rose over summer 2022).
+Nevertheless, we'd still consider the Saatva Loom & Leaf competitively priced for a luxury mattress, undercutting many of its similarly-specced rivals by a few hundred dollars, and you get free white glove delivery as standard too.

 The Saatva Loom & Leaf is a great option for anyone who enjoys a 'traditional' mattress feel.
 The Loom & Leaf mattress has a quilted organic cotton covering, then a layer of cooling gel, followed by premium memory foam, and then multiple layers of foams for support and luxury comfort.
 We love that it comes in two different firmness options: the relaxed firm option is optimal for back, side or stomach sleepers; and there's a firm option for anyone who prefers to feel as though they're floating on top of the mattress rather than sinking into it.

-Many users comment that the Loom & Leaf “feels luxurious” and offers great support, and we saw lots of glowing comments about Saatva’s customer service, with one customer saying it's among “the best in the industry”.
-Of the few complaints we saw, some users found that the Loom & Leaf took longer to “break in” than other memory foam mattresses.
+Many users comment that the Loom & Leaf feels luxurious and offers great support, and we saw lots of glowing comments about Saatva’s customer service, with one customer rating it amongst the best in the industry.
+Of the few complaints we saw, some users found that the Loom & Leaf took longer to 'break in' than other memory foam mattresses.
 If you're looking for a premium mattress that won't break the bank, we think the Loom & Leaf is one of the best memory foam mattresses you can buy.
 For the latest savings on this model, check out Saatva mattress sale guide.

-Saatva Loom & Leaf memory foam mattress: Up to $250 off at Saatva
+Saatva Loom & Leaf memory foam mattress: take $375 off orders over $1,000 at Saatva (opens in new tab)

 The Helix Midnight is an excellent mattress for side sleepers.
-This medium firm offering isn't only made of foam - underneath two layers of the company's 'memory plus' foam and 'Helix dynamic foam', there's also a layer of hundreds of individual coils.
-What the Helix Midnight offers, then, is the best of both worlds: the luxurious cushioning and deep pressure-relief of foam; and the cradling support of springs.
+This medium firm offering isn't only made of foam... underneath two layers of the company's 'memory plus' foam and 'Helix dynamic foam', there's also a layer of hundreds of individual coils, which technically makes it a hybrid.
+We think the Helix Midnight offers the best of both worlds: the luxurious cushioning and deep pressure-relief of foam and the cradling support of springs.

 One area in which we were particularly impressed when we tested the Helix Midnight is temperature control.
 The breathable cover and increased airflow through the coils kept us at a cool, comfortable temperature throughout the night – not bad given that one of our reviewers is known for overheating at night.
 It's also an excellent choice for couples, with very little motion transfer and a touch more bounce that you'd get from a pure memory foam mattress.